mkfizi/starter-alpinejs/README.md

 # Starter AlpineJS

-Starter boilerplate for AlpineJS projects.
+Boilerplate for AlpineJS and TailwindCSS projects.

-Tech stacks:

--   AlpineJS
--   TailwindCSS

-This project utilize [Vite](https://vitejs.dev/) for source code bundling.
-By default, source code path is `/src` and build path is `/docs`.
-These paths can be configured in `vite.config.js`.

-## Features
+## Usage

--   Dark mode toggle: Users can switch between light and dark modes for better readability and preference.
--   [Viewport height mobile browser issue](https://stackoverflow.com/questions/37112218/css3-100vh-not-constant-in-mobile-browser) fix: Ensures consistent rendering of elements using the `vh` unit across different mobile browsers.
--   SEO-friendly metadata and social media tags: Includes relevant metadata and tags to optimize the website for search engines and improve social media sharing.
+This barebone boilerplate serves as starting point when developing web applications or sites.
+It eliminates the need for base configuration for AlpineJS and Tailwind.
+By default, this project is utilizing [Vite](https://vitejs.dev/) for source code bundling but can be switch to any bundling tools.

 ## Installation
 Clone this repository to get started.

-Execute the following command in project directory to install dependencies.
+Run the following command in project directory to install TailwindCSS dependencies.
 ```bash
 npm install
 ```

-To run Vite, execute one of the following commands:
+Run one of the following commands to execute, build or preview site using Vite server:
 ```bash
 npm run dev
 npm run build